-Pitched and tiled roof.
+Pitch and tiled roof.
 Our external inspection was carried out from ground level only and was limited accordingly.
-The roof space has been floored and we assume insulation runs beneath the entire flooring.
-There is a redundant cold water tank.
+A very limited head and shoulders view of the roof space could be carried out and this was noted to be heavily insulated.
+Plastic cold water tank evident.
+Redundant metal cold water tank.